Recommended Preparation Time: 4 - 6 months

 The USMLE is a difficult and rigorous process, even for top students, but you're not alone - approximately 40,000 US and international students take the USMLE Step 1 each year.

-Most US medical students take the USMLE Step 1 in their second or third year of medical school (MS2 or MS3), and then Step 2 is taken in MS4 or before graduation.
-International students typically test all steps after graduation or post graduation - passing the USMLE Step 1, Step 2, and Step 2 CS is required to be eligible for ECFMG (Educational Commission for Foreign Medical Graduates) certification.
+Most US medical students take the USMLE Step 1 in their second or third year of medical school (MS2 or MS3) after completing preclerkship curriculum.
+The USMLE Step 2 CK is taken in MS4, before graduation, or after completing clinical rotations.
+International students typically test all steps after graduation or post graduation - passing the USMLE Step 1 and Step 2 is required to be eligible for ECFMG (Educational Commission for Foreign Medical Graduates) certification.

 The following is a rough breakdown of how long to expect each step to take, assuming you pass each exam on the first try and are doing the entire USMLE in one go.
 At a minimum, you should expect it to take at least one year to complete: